Yejashi/obsidianNotes/Research/LLVM/IR Comparison/Metrics To Collect.md

 	- Count values that dominate all loop exits and are used inside loops
 	- Directly correlates with LICM opportunities
 12. **Number of loops with constant trip counts**
 	- Via `ScalarEvolution`
 	- These loops are unroll magnets
 13. **Estimated loop body size**
 	- Rolled body instruction count
 	- Useful to correlate with unroll-cost heuristics
 14. **Number of PHI nodes**
 	- Especially loop-carried PHIs
 	- Strong proxy for register pressure

-👉 **This is huge for your thesis story:**
-RAJA often exposes _more invariant expressions_, which:

-> → increases LICM
-> → inflates live ranges
-> → increases register pressure
-> → triggers spills
-> → kills occupancy

-These metrics let you _prove_ that pipeline.

----

 ## D. Register Pressure Proxies (No Backend Needed)

-_(“How scary does this look to regalloc?”)_

 You can’t see actual VGPR usage in IR—but you can get _very good proxies_.
 15. **Maximum number of live SSA values per basic block**
 	- Simple liveness walk
 	- Strong predictor of VGPR pressure
 16. **Average SSA use-count**
 	- Long-lived values = worse pressure
 17. **Number of values with multiple uses across loop iterations**
 	- Flags values that survive unrolling badly

-18. **Number of spills _predicted_ by backend remarks**

-- Optional: correlate with `-pass-remarks-missed=regalloc`

-👉 **This directly supports your MASS3DEA analysis**
-You can show:

-> “RAJA produces more live values _before_ regalloc ever runs.”

----

 ## E. Memory Access Quality (GPU-Relevant)